 The bottom line for Credit One credit cards

 Now, I acknowledge and applaud Credit One for adding a grace period to some cards.
-But what cards have them?
+But which credit cards have them?
 I’ll bet many folks who get approved for one of their cards have no idea if they’re signing up for a card with no grace period.
-Please, Credit One, be more transparent about terms and rates so people can make knowledgable decisions about a credit card.
-And I urge all of you to ask about the grace period if you are offered a credit card.
+It would be so easy to end up in credit card debt.

 Credit One’s credit cards are sometimes listed on credit card comparison sites as cards for people with fair credit, which is (roughly) a FICO score between 650 and 699.
-If you have fair credit, you can get much better terms with other credit cards.
-Check out this post and you’ll see what I mean: 3 Best Credit Cards for Fair Credit.
+If you have fair credit, you can get much better terms with other credit cards that target consumers with average credit.